jacobc2700/audio-player/README.md

-# audio-player
+# flask-audio-player

-Audio player made with the Flask framework.
-Add songs to your audio collection by specifying YouTube video links.
+An audio player made with the Flask framework.
+You can add songs to your audio collection by specifying YouTube video links.
+I used the Pafy library.

-Installation:
+### Usage:
-1. clone this repository
+1. Clone this repository.
-2. cd into this repository
+2. Change the directory to the folder.
-3. python app.py
+3. Run 'python app.py' in the command line.